 Brooks has written, directed and starred in seven feature films, many of which have made the best comedies of all time from numerous critics and The American Film Institute: Real Life, Modern Romance, Lost In America, Defending Your Life, Mother, The Muse and Looking for Comedy in the Muslim World.

-He is also known for his numerous voice over characters, some of which include Hank Scorpio, Brad Goodman, and Jacques the bowling instructor from The Simpsons, He also played Russ Cargill, the villain in The Simpsons Movie and Brooks starred in Finding Nemo, playing Nemo’s father Marlin.
+He is also known for his numerous voice over characters, some of which include Hank Scorpio, Brad Goodman, and Jacques the bowling instructor from The Simpsons, He also starred in Finding Nemo, playing Nemo’s father Marlin.
 Finding Nemo received an Academy Award for Best Animated Feature and has become one of the highest grossing animated films ever made.

 Brooks made his acting debut in Martin Scorsese’s 1976 classic, Taxi Driver.
-His other acting credits include such films as Private Benjamin, Unfaithfully Yours, I’ll Do Anything, Critical Care, Out of Sight and My First Mister.
+His other acting credits include such films as Private Benjamin, Unfaithfully Yours, I’ll Do Anything, This is 40, Out of Sight and My First Mister.
 He earned an Academy Award nomination for his performance in Broadcast News.

 Brooks has recorded two comedy albums: Comedy Minus One and A Star is Bought, the latter earning him a Grammy Award nomination for Best Comedy Recording.
-His first directorial effort was in 1972 for the PBS series The Great American Dream Machine.
-He adapted an article he had written for Esquire Magazine, Albert Brooks’ Famous School for Comedians into a short film.
+His first directorial effort was in 1972 for the PBS series The Great American Dream Machine where he adapted an article he had written for Esquire Magazine, Albert Brooks’ Famous School for Comedians into a short film.
 Following this, he created six short films for the debut season of Saturday Night Live, originating the short film concept for that program.